 INTRODUCTION

-Okra, [Abelmoschus esculentus (L.) Moench] belongs to family Malvaceae a common vegetable in India.
-Okra locally known as ‘Bhindi’ also called ‘Lady’s Finger’ is a popular and most common annual vegetable crop in tropical and subtropical parts of the world (Sree et el., 2019).
-India is the largest producer of okra in the world.
-It occupy nearly 513 thousand hectare area with production of 6170 thousand matric tonnes and productivity 12.00 matric tonnes ha-1.
-In Madhya Pradesh okra is grown in 0.4012 lakh ha area with production 5.3673 lakh MT and 13.02 tonnes ha-1 productivity (Anonymous, 2018-19).
+Okra [Abelmoschus esculentus (L.) Moench] is locally known as ‘Bhindi’ or ‘Lady’s Finger, a most common annual vegetable crop in tropical and subtropical parts of the world (Sree et el., 2019).
+India is the largest producer of okra in the world and occupy nearly 513 thousand hectare area with production of 6170 thousand matric tonnes and productivity 12.00 matric tonnes ha-1.
+In Madhya Pradesh okra is grown in 0.4012 lakh ha area with production 5.3673 lakh MT and 13.02 tonnes ha-1 productivity (Anonymous, 2018-19) Recent reference may be added.

-Like other crops, okra also suffers from several biotic and abiotic factors, including insect pests.
-However, insect pests are major production constraints in okra cultivation and the crop is ravaged by numerous insect pests viz., aphids, leafhopper, whiteflies and thrips right from sowing till harvesting.
-These pests cause damage to the crop directly by sucking the sap or indirectly by transmitting a large number of viral diseases.
-Due to desapping and injection of toxic saliva into plants by sucking pests, leaves turn brownish and may eventually fall down (Rudra and Saikia, 2020).
-A number of insecticides are sprayed on vegetables as a key component for the management of crop pests.
-But indiscriminate use of these by the farmers has led to resistance and resurgence of pests and environmental pollution.
+Okra suffers from several biotic and abiotic factors, including insect pests.
+However, insect pests are the major production constraint in okra cultivation and the crop is ravaged by numerous insect pests viz., aphids, leafhopper, whitefly and thrips right from germination to throughout the growing period.
+These sucking insect pests cause damage to the crop directly by sucking the sap and indirectly transmitting viral diseases.
+Due to injection of toxic saliva into plants by sucking pests and desapping, leaves turn brownish and eventually fall down (Rudra and Saikia, 2020).
+Farmers sole rely on insecticides for the management of sucking pests and the indiscriminate use of insecticides by the farmers has led to resistance development and resurgence of sucking pests and pose environmental threat.
 The present study evaluates the efficacy of newer insecticides against aphid in okra.

 MATERIALS AND METHODS

-The field experiment was conducted at Entomological Research Farm, Department of Entomology, Rajmata Vijayaraje Scindia Krishi Vishwa Vidyalaya, College of Agriculture, Gwalior Madhya Pradesh in Kharif- 2018 and 2019.
-The experiment were conducted with seven treatments in a Randomized Block Design and replicated thrice with plot size of 3.60 × 2.40 m2 each was sown at 60 × 45 cm spacing.
-All the recommended package of practices was adopted for raising the crop.
+The field experiments were conducted at Entomological Research Farm, Department of Entomology, Rajmata Vijayaraje Scindia Krishi Vishwa Vidyalaya, College of Agriculture, Gwalior, Madhya Pradesh during Kharif 2018 and 2019.
+The experiment were conducted with seven treatments in a Randomized Block Design and replicated thrice in a plot size of 3.60 × 2.40m.
+Okra (details of variety/hybrid should be given) was sown at a spacing of 60 × 45 cm and all the recommended package of practices was adopted for raising the crop.

-Observations

-Observations on aphid (both adult as well as nymph) were recorded on six leaves during morning hours on five plants.
-The plants were selected randomly in each plot to record the population from six leaves, each to from top, middle and bottom canopy and mean population per six leaves was worked out.

-First spray was given at time of initiation of insect infestation.
+First spray was given at time of initiation of aphid infestation using (details of the sprayer should be given).
 The second spray was given at 15 days after first spray.
-Pretreatment observations on the population of aphid was recorded on six leaves (2 upper, 2 middle and 2 lower leaves of the plant canopy) at one day before treatment.
-Post treatment observations were recorded on 7 and 14 days after each spray.
-The population were calculated by applying the following formula – Population (per/leaf) = Total number of insects/ Number of leaves observed.
-The data obtained on pest infestation from experimental field were subjected to analysis of variance after transforming into (√x+0.5).
+Pretreatment observations on the population of aphid was recorded at one day before treatment and post treatment observations were recorded on 7 and 14 days after each spray.
+The data on pest population from experimental field were subjected to analysis of variance after transforming into √x+0.5.

+Observations on aphid population (both adults and nymphs) were recorded on six leaves representing top, middle and bottom canopy of the plant during morning hours on randomly selected five plants in each replications.
+The data were pooled and mean population per six leaves was worked out.
 Economics of different treatments were also worked out.

 RESULTS AND DISCUSSION

-The efficacy of treatments was assessed on the basis of sucking pests of aphid population.
-Data recorded on population of aphid different treatments at one day before and 7 and 14 days after each spray are presented in Table 1, 2 and 3.
+The efficacy of insecticidal treatment was assessed on the basis of aphid population.
+Data recorded on population of aphid in different insecticidal treatments are presented in Table 1, 2 and 3.

-Efficacy of insecticides against aphid population on Okra during Kharif - 2018
+Efficacy of insecticides against aphid on Okra during Kharif 2018